srirangamv/srirangamv.github.io/_posts/2016-05-29-vikram-srirangam-javascript-mapreduce-filter-demo.md

 date: 2016-05-29
 ---

-<p>Here is the Javascipt code mimicking map, reduce and filter functions.</p>
+<p>Here is the Javascipt code mimicking simple map, reduce and filter functions.
+PS for the purpose of understanding only.</p>

 {% highlight javascript %}